 top of page

-You’ll find endless lists and wedding blogs that will try to convince you that you need to spend your entire wedding day capturing every photo under the sun.
-But I am here to tell you it’s not true!
-In fact, there are really only a handful of wedding photos that the couple should have on their radar.
-Other than those few images, the newlyweds should be focused solely on enjoying the day while the photographer works on capturing the event in the background.
+You’ll find endless lists and wedding blogs that will try to convince you that you need a shot list with everything under the sun.
+But I am here to tell you that the ideal shot list is going to have 10 items or less.
+Other than those handful of images, the newlyweds should be focused solely on each other, their guests, and enjoying the day while the photographer works on capturing the event in the background.
 Prioritizing the candid wedding photos is key IMO.

 The first step to ending up with wedding photos you’ll always love is to work out a specific shot list with your photographer.
 Even this task can feeling overwhelming and it can be daunting to figure out where to start and how to decide what you want.
 Below I’ll help break down the must-have wedding photos for any newlyweds, plus the photos you can skip.